robusta-dev/robusta/docs/setup-robusta/installation/standalone-installation.rst

 .. warning::

-   Most people should install with Prometheus and **not** follow this tutorial.
+   Most people should install with Prometheus **instead** of this tutorial.

    Robusta is useful standalone, but Prometheus makes it even better!